-Certain inventions (even if they are technical) have been deliberately excluded from patentability.
+There are certain inventions (even though they are technical) that have been deliberately excluded from patentability.

 Principle